igoroctaviano/jsunpers/es6/bundle.md

     }

 ### Block
-Here is the differente. *let* is only visible in the *for* loop and *var* is visible to the whole function:
+Here is the diference: *let* is only visible in the *for* loop and *var* is visible to the whole function:

     function someFunction() {
         // counter is NOT visible out here